x + y

 Why AOT Compilation?

-- Advanced Optimizations: Compilers can perform tasks like operator fusion, backend-specific optimizations, and linking operations to their AIR equivalents.
+By fully representing ML models as static computation graphs, compilers have global knowledge of the entire model.
+This allows for:- Advanced Optimizations: Compilers can perform tasks like operator fusion, backend-specific optimizations, and linking operations to their AIR equivalents.

 - Separation of Concerns: All complexity is pushed to compile time, leaving runtime execution lightweight and efficient.